Residential property management insurance for growing portfolios

 - Fidelity bond mandate for community managers

 - Virginia requires common interest community managers to carry a fidelity bond or employee dishonesty insurance.
 The required amount equals the lesser of a statutory cap or the aggregate operating and reserve balances of all managed associations.
-The state-mandated minimum is set by regulation.
-Many management agreements impose similar requirements regardless of state law.
+The $10,000 minimum comes from Virginia Code §54.1-2346(D).

 - Additional insured status for property owners